drossDS/Dan_Data_Science_Portfolio/README.md

 - Model performance was primarily characterized by calculating root mean squared error (RMSE) values for each combination of model, transformation technique, and fit data timespan<br>

 ### Key Outcomes:
-- A 3% mean absolute percent error (MAPE) for the final model was calculated against the validation data set<br>
+- A 3% mean absolute percent error (MAPE) for the final model was calculated against the validation dataset<br>

   ![](Images/Regression_Emissions/Carbon_Emissions_Validation.png)<br>
 - Carbon emissions levels were forecasted for the 12 months following the provided data<br>